 presenting the Liberty: Unplugged!
 Twitter Town Hall, a forum in which young scholars were engaged in critical and open dialogue about three themes that, as in the days of Douglass, King, and Mandela, still threaten the cause of liberty locally, nationally, and globally: modern-day slavery, voting rights, and human rights.

 Actor and activist Hill Harper moderated this forum, which took place live at the prestigious Moore College of Art and Design, located along the Parkway, Philadelphia's cultural Mecca of world-class museums.
 Through streaming/webcast and live tweeting, satellite gatherings of youth scholars in other key parts of the country were engaged in the conversation.

 The Liberty: Unplugged!
 Twitter Town Hall was a community forum in three parts:

 Moderated by Hill Harper

-The finalists of our citywide poetry contest will compete live.
-Presented in partnership with the Philly Youth Poetry Movement.
+The finalists of our citywide poetry contest competed live.
+The Poetry Slam was presented in partnership with the Philly Youth Poetry Movement.

 United We Band